-In this chapter, we are sharing our knowledge and tips that will help you understand Pay Per Click Marketing and rock your first campaign.
+In this chapter, we will be sharing our knowledge and tips that will help you understand Pay Per Click Marketing and rock your first campaign.

-Once you start digging into online marketing, you will have to make a decision whether you are going to focus on organic reach or paid audience reach.
-The main factor for determining which one you’ll choose is your budget, but your time and knowledge can have a big impact as well.
-If your budget is very limited, organic reach should be your choice.
+Once you start digging into online marketing, you will have to make a decision on whether you are going to focus on organic reach or paid reach.
+A primary factor for determining which one you will choose is your budget, but your time and knowledge can impact your decision, too.
+If your budget is very limited, you should focus on organic marketing tactics.
 The success of this type of campaign depends on the quality and relevance of your content.
-On the other hand, if your budget allows you and you are ready to dig deeper into the possibilities of advertising, then you should master PPC advertising.
-PPC means that you pay for each click on your ads.
+On the other hand, if your budget allows, then you should master PPC advertising.

-Keywords are exactly what their name says - key words somebody uses when searching for the topic they are interested in.
-They are mainly used in search engine marketing and are the core of PPC marketing.
+Keywords are exactly what their name implies - specific words that someone uses when searching for a topic of interest.
+They are mainly used in search engine marketing and are the core of PPC.
 Organic results are often considered when searching for answers to personal questions, whereas sponsored results are often considered when searching for products and services.
-Depending on your business search query, you can decide whether your business is more or less suitable for Google Ads.
+Depending on your business search query, you can decide whether your business is suitable for Google Ads.

-What keywords you will use depends on your topic and your choice for what you want to be found.
-For example, if you are a photographer specialized in wedding photography and you are looking for clients in Austin, you could target the following keywords: wedding photography, wedding photography in Austin, Austin wedding photography etc.
+What keywords you will use depends on your topic and choice for what you want to be found.
+For example, if you are a photographer specializing in wedding photography and you are looking for clients in Austin, Texas, some keywords to target include: wedding photography, wedding photography in Austin, and Austin wedding photography.

-A nifty tool you should use to plan your keywords and keyword strategy is Google keyword planner.
-Not only can you see how popular your keyword is at the moment, but you can also get insights into historical search trends.
-With this knowledge, you can predict how popular it will be in the future and if that keyword is worth investing in.
+A helpful tool for keyword planning is Google’s Keyword Planner.
+Not only does it show you how popular your keyword is at the moment, but you can also obtain insights into historical search trends.
+With this knowledge, you can predict how popular it will be in the future and whether that keyword is worth the investment.

 1. Google Ads was launched in 2000 and had 350 customers

-2. The top 3 paid advertising spots get 46% of the clicks on the page
+2. The top three paid advertising spots get 46% of the clicks on the page

-What’s good about Facebook marketing is the fact that you can go into detail when targeting your audience.
-You can start with defining their age, location and gender and jump to defining their level of education, work status, interests and so on.
-This means that, based on your knowledge and experience, you can create the ideal person who will most likely purchase your product..
+What’s good about social media marketing is that you can go into detail when doing audience targeting.
+You can start with defining their age, location and gender and jump to defining their level of education, work status, interests and more.
+This means that, based on your knowledge and experience, you can target the ideal person who is more likely to invest in your product.

-You want to create a campaign for your Photography service which will target people in Austin, Texas.
-You want to focus on the wedding photography and birthday photography services you are offering.
-You have already done extensive research on popular keywords.
-Your keywords could look like this:
+You want to create a campaign for your photography service that targets potential customers in Austin, Texas.
+Your areas of focus are wedding birthday services.
+You have already done extensive research on popular keywords, including:

-The two main things of search engine marketing are the keywords you are targeting and the ads you are going to display.
-We can say that ads are triggers for a visitor to come to a destination of your choice.
-Google defined some rules for creating display ads by limiting the number of characters you can use, words you cannot use, capitalization etc.
+The two main components of search engine marketing are the keywords you are targeting and the ads you display.
+It is clear that ads are trigger for a visitor to arrive at your target destination.
+Google defined some rules for creating display ads by limiting the number of characters you can use, words you cannot use, capitalization, etc.

 Each display ad consists of a: